SJerrod/pizza-parlor/README.md

 - Using a prefered terminal type command 'git clone paste-url-here
 - Alternetivly click the Set up in Desktop button
 - Open the index file to view site
-- [Click to open active site in Github](-link) Or simply paste the following url into your prefered browser -link to view the active page on Github
+- [Click to open active site in Github](https://sjerrod.github.io/pizza-parlor/) Or simply paste the following url into your prefered browser https://sjerrod.github.io/pizza-parlor/ to view the active page on Github

 ## Specifications